Click the character to replay. Press Try drawing to write it yourself.

 长 = long, length · 长城 = Great Wall · 长江 = Yangtze · 特长 = special skill · 长处 = strength · 漫长 = prolonged, endless

 长 cháng (long) + 城 chéng (city wall).
-The most famous structure in China — not called 大墙 "great wall" but 长城 "long wall," emphasizing its defining characteristic: extent across thousands of kilometers.
-Construction spanned multiple dynasties from the Qin (221 BCE) onward. 不到长城非好汉 bú dào Chángchéng fēi hǎohàn — "He who has not climbed the Great Wall is not a hero" (Mao Zedong).
+The most famous structure in China , called 长城 "long wall," not 大墙 "great wall" , its defining characteristic is extent across thousands of kilometers.
+Construction spanned multiple dynasties from the Qin (221 BCE) onward. 不到长城非好汉 bú dào Chángchéng fēi hǎohàn: "He who has not climbed the Great Wall is not a hero" (Mao Zedong).

 Chángchéng shì Zhōngguó zuì zhùmíng de lìshǐ yízhǐ zhī yī.